TheNeuronProject/ef.js/README.md

 ```

 ## ef.js template(eft) format
-ef.js template is **very srtict to indents**.
+ef.js template is **very strict to indents**.
 Only tabs are allowed.
 Wrong indents could lead to a parsing error.

 Here is an example template.